jellyfin-archive/jellyfin-docs/docs/index.md

 Want to help out?
 Check out the pages below for how to contribute.

 * [Contributing guide](/contributor-docs/contributing): General information on contributing to Jellyfin.
+* [Plugin Guide](https://github.com/jellyfin/jellyfin-plugin-template): Documentation and resources to get started writing a plugin to extend Jellyfin functionality.
 * [Reporting bugs](/contributor-docs/issues#reporting-bugs): How to use our issue tracker on GitHub to report bugs.
 * [Requesting features](/contributor-docs/issues#requesting-features): How to use our issue tracker on GitHub to request new features or enhancements.
 * [Code style guide](/developer-docs/coding-style): Code and naming style guide.